bbbradsmith/lotwtool/readme.txt

 - Every room has exactly 9 monsters.
 Deleting one is impossible.
 Removed item create/delete features, replaced "delete" with "default".
 - Enemy byte 7 determined to be an animation style control.
 - Inn cost can be edited.
+- Number of crowns needed for Celina teleport can be edited.

 License